Vyral/base-template/_posts/2018-08-13-another-update-on-the-path-to-repealing-the-costa-hawkins-act.md

 **2. Backers of a rent control ordinance in the city of Long Beach have suspended their plans** and are refocusing on a ballot initiative in 2020.
 It doesn't look like rent control will be on the ballot in Long Beach this year.

-If you own an investment property and would like to know how Propistivion 10 may impact you, don’t hesitate to give me a call or send me an email.
+If you own an investment property and would like to know how Proposition 10 may impact you, don’t hesitate to give me a call or send me an email.
 I would love to hear from you soon.